 Dec.
 23rd there was a lone goose sighted with a group of 7 that left to the north.
 Not sure if this was OG but it might have been.
 Dec.
 27 a lone goose arrived at 7AM and was joined by a few other flocks during the day.
 He left with a group of 6 at 5PM heading towards Spruce Run Rec.
 Area.
 He hung close to this group but they kept driving him away if he got too close so he mostly stayed with a group of 3 mallards also present that day.
 Since then I’ve seen him (assuming it’s a him as the family groups’ male drive him away if he gets too close) about once a month, always alone.

 As the 2019 goslings began to hatch out he was here most of the time, keeping with but not too close to the families.
 I could never tell if he was hanging closer to one family than the other which I found odd as I had hoped he’d finally find his family at nesting time.
-Since he was born here and the families return each year to the same place each year I’d assumed he’d eventually catch up with them.
-Additionally geese will often stay with their parents an additional year before pairing up with a mate.
+Since he was born here and the families return each year to the same place I’d assumed he’d eventually catch up with them.
+According to the Cornell Labs bird monograph on Canada Geese, young geese stay with their parents until they pick a mate at 2 years, and even then often stay with one of their families until they are 3 before hatching their own goslings.

 It’s been a busy time for farm and wildlife activities over the last month.
 The weather has been quite capricious as well.
 I knew there would be payback for the lovely warm February this year!